lalbornoz/PuTTie/PuTTie/README.md

    WARNING: If and while enabled, this will cache passwords in memory insecurely.
 Consider not using this on shared computers.
 13. **Automatic session restart on disconnect**
+    This is disabled by default and can be enabled in the Frippery panel.
 14. **putty.exe help screen**
     Pass any of: ``-?``, ``-h``, ``--help``.
+15. **Resizable configuration window**
+    The configuration window is fully resizable, the session listbox control will dynamically adjust its size on resize.

 [Back to top](#table-of-contents)